-When I came to Ottawa, I was the immigrant—one fresh-off-the-plane to boot.
+When I came to Ottawa, I was a fresh-off-the-plane immigrant.
 So naturally, I was curious about other people’s backgrounds, especially because I had never seen so much multiculturalism.

 But as I quickly discovered, a lot of immigrants just want to blend in and don’t want to be reminded they are newcomers.
-My inquisitive questions seemed rude, because I was denying them the chance to move forward with their lives and to adapt to Canada.
-Asking people where they are from is natural curiosity but I learned to refrain from doing so, unless the conversation drifted to the topic.
+My inquisitive questions seemed rude because I was denying them the chance to move forward with their lives and adapt to Canada.
+Asking people where they are from is a natural curiosity but I learned to refrain from doing so unless the conversation drifted to the topic.

 How about you?
 Have you ever committed a cultural faux pas?
 How did you realize it?Share this article!